-Primary muscle involved is the front or anterior head and the upper chest but the lateral head also gets worked in this exercise.
+The primary muscle involved is the front or anterior head of the shoulder and the upper chest, but the lateral head also gets worked in this exercise.

-Smith Machine Military Press is a safer alternative to the traditional Standing Shoulder Press because you do not have to stabilise the weight as much.
+Smith Machine Military Presses are a safer alternative to the traditional Standing Shoulder Press because you do not have to stabilise the weight as much.

 Smith Machine Military Press How To

 - Take a wider than shoulder width overhand grip on the bar of a Smith machine.

 - Position your upper chest under the bar; your shoulders and wrist must be in line with the bar.

 - Place one foot forward for better balance and stability.
 Tighten your core, keep a flat back and push your chest out throughout the exercise.

 - Take a deep breath, exhale then press the weight straight up.
 Do not lock your elbows at the top.
 Maintain a slight bend in your arms.